 By formal training and expertise, I am a sociologist of political culture with a focus on media, protest, and politics.
-I leverage the theories and interdisciplinary scholarship within these areas to answer various questions such as: When and why do cultural factors (identities, norms, or impulses) matter in contention relative to more familiar structural and strategic ones (economic shifts, political organizations, or rational self-interest)?
-How are certain social performances or accepted ways of doing things – doing journalism, activism, policy making, or storytelling – anchored in institutionalized hierarchies of practical authority and communicative credibility?
-Under which conditions do certain performances and/or performers become vulnerable to challenge or provide routes to changing the codified, formalized rules of other institutions?
-To answer questions like these, I employ both qualitative and quantitative measurement strategies and research designs.
+I leverage the theories and interdisciplinary scholarship within these areas to address questions about social conflict and change.
+For instance, when and why do cultural factors (identities, norms, or impulses) matter in contention relative to more familiar structural and strategic ones (economic shifts, political organizations, or rational self-interest)?
+How are certain logics, practices or accepted ways of doing things – doing journalism, activism, policy making, or storytelling – anchored in institutionalized hierarchies of practical authority and communicative credibility?
+And under which conditions do institutional logics become vulnerable to challenge ?
+To address questions like these, I employ both qualitative and quantitative measurement strategies and research designs.
 My research projects regularly span contentious political communication and mobilization.

 On the Relationship between the nursing profession and MEDIA in the context of health policy and politics: (with dr. Diana J. Mason)

-This research collects and synthesizes the cutting-edge research on efforts to influence media treatments of matters of public concern and the effects of media treatments on health care policy.
-It includes my work on a project on the relationship between the nursing profession and news media: “The Woodhull Study Revisited: Nurses’ Representation in Health News Media.”
-It also includes my work revising a chapter, “Using the Power of Media to Influence Health Policy and Politics,” for the 8th edition of Policy & Politics in Nursing and Health Care.
+This research collects and synthesizes contemporary research on efforts to influence the media coverage of matters of public concern, especially the case of media representations of health care politics and policy.
+It includes contributing to a project on the relationship between the nursing profession and news media: “The Woodhull Study Revisited: Nurses’ Representation in Health News Media.”
+It also includes work for our chapter: “Using the Power of Media to Influence Health Policy and Politics,” in Policy & Politics in Nursing and Health Care (2016; 2021).

 On the Consequences of Voluntary associations cross-nationally from 1970 to 2010: (with Dr. Evan Schofer)